-After being treated with a bone tumor in 2015, Ericka and her family considered selling their coffee farm to pay for her medical costs.
-She was barely making enough income from coffee farming to pay for her treatment, let alone the costs of managing a coffee farm.
+After being diagnosed with bone tumor, Ericka considered selling her coffee farm to pay for medical costs.
+As a smallholder coffee producer, she was barely making enough revenue from coffee sales.

-Ericka is one of 11 million smallholder women who depend on coffee for their livelihoods, yet find limited resources and capital, while facing gender based discrimination.
+Ericka is one of five million smallholder women who own coffee farms and depend on coffee for their livelihoods, but find limited resources while facing gender based discrimination.

-Ericka has learned the skills to de-pulp, wash, dry and prepare the final bag of coffee in her own farm.
+Ericka learned to de-pulp, wash, dry and prepare the final bag of coffee from her own farm.

 Ericka created a financial plan and budget to gradually revive her coffee business.

 Ericka's youngest daughter, Tatiana, hopes to continue her family's coffee business.